Evaluation of Grid-based Uncertainty Propagation for Collaborative Self-Calibration in Indoor Positioning Systems: Validation and Results

 \subsection{Measurement Availability Analysis}

-The availability analysis (\cref{fig:availability}) quantifies CF method sensitivity to anchor selection through positioning success rates.
-Sensor D5B4 demonstrates extreme initialization dependency, achieving zero positioning availability in Configuration 1 which is due to the missing range to sensor 4503 (cf. \cref{fig:rmse_matrix}), representing $a1$, as one anchor in the trilateration.
-In Configuration 2, however, it recovers to an availability of $\SI{55.1}{\percent}$.
-Similarly, sensors 4197 and 8AA5 experience availability variations from $\SI{99.8}{\percent}$ to $\SI{2.9}{\percent}$ and $\SI{74.6}{\percent}$ to $\SI{2.8}{\percent}$ respectively between configurations.
+The availability analysis (\cref{fig:availability}) quantifies CF method sensitivity to anchor selection across all four configurations.
+Sensor D5B4 achieves zero positioning availability in both Conf.~1 and Conf.~3 due to missing ranges to initial anchors (\cref{fig:rmse_matrix}), yet recovers to $\SI{55.6}{\percent}$ and $\SI{47.0}{\percent}$ in Conf.~2 and Conf.~4, respectively.
+Similarly, sensors 4197 and 8AA5 drop from $\SI{100.0}{\percent}$ and $\SI{74.2}{\percent}$ in Conf.~1 to $\SI{3.0}{\percent}$ each in Conf.~2.
+The NLOS-contaminated configurations expose additional vulnerabilities: in Conf.~3, sensors 4AA4 and 9911 collapse to $\SI{0.4}{\percent}$ and $\SI{9.6}{\percent}$ respectively, despite maintaining $\approx\SI{75}{\percent}$ availability across all other configurations.

-These variations result from geometric constraints in the CF trilateration process when insufficient measurement connectivity occurs between the established reference frame and target nodes.
-The CF method requires specific connectivity patterns between the first two anchors and subsequent nodes, creating systematic failure modes when geometric prerequisites are not satisfied.
+These configuration-specific failures are absent in the grid-based method, which maintains full positioning availability regardless of initialization choice.